nobidev/cilium/Documentation/cmdref/cilium-agent.md

       --hubble-export-file-max-backups int                             Number of rotated Hubble export files to keep. (default 5)
       --hubble-export-file-max-size-mb int                             Size in MB at which to rotate Hubble export file. (default 10)
       --hubble-export-file-path stdout                                 Filepath to write Hubble events to.
 By specifying stdout the flows are logged instead of written to a rotated file.
+      --hubble-export-file-rotation-interval duration                  Interval at which to rotate JSON export files in addition to rotating them by size
+      --hubble-export-format-version string                            Default to v1 format.
+Set to '' to use the legacy format (default "v1")
+      --hubble-export-node-name string                                 Override the node_name field in exported flows --hubble-export-rate-limit int                                   Rate limit (per minute) for flow exports.
+Set to -1 to disable (default -1)
       --hubble-flowlogs-config-path string                             Filepath with configuration of hubble flowlogs --hubble-listen-address string                                   An additional address for Hubble server to listen to, e.g. ":4244"
       --hubble-metrics string                                          List of Hubble metrics to enable.